Feeling Queer Jurisprudence Injury, Intimacy, Identity

-This book draws on the analytic and political dimensions of queer, alongside the analytic and political usefulness of reading emotion, to navigate legal interventions aimed at addressing the rights of LGBT people.
+This book draws on the analytic and political dimensions of queer, alongside the analytic and political usefulness of emotion, to navigate legal interventions aimed at progressing the rights of LGBT people.

 This book will be of interest to students and scholars of human rights law, gender and sexuality studies, and socio-legal theory.

 Chapter One- Feeling Progress: Queer Scholarship, Emotional Jurisprudence